Resources

 Internet Resources

-and Visually Impaired Web Ring – This web ring list lots of different
+Blind and Visually Impaired Web Ring – This web ring list lots of different resources and personal pages with listings from blind piano tuners to resource for teachers and parents of visually impaired children.

 Visually Impaired and The Blind - This website is dedicated to providing information and resources relevant to the blind and visually impaired communities.
 Includes employment links, vendor lists, resource pages and inspirational monthly interviews.